-Nowadays, buying online is made simple with the use of virtual shopping carts.
-If you’re a small business owner who wants to start selling online, you may be asking yourself “how does eCommerce work?”
+Today, buying online is made simple with the use of online shopping carts.
+If you’re a small business owner who has a pressing need or desire to begin selling your services or products online, you may be asking yourself “how does eCommerce work?”

 Online shopping carts and payment processing work together.
-After your customer makes a transaction through your online shopping cart, the payment processing portion of eCommerce begins.
+After your customer makes a transaction through your online shopping cart, the payment processing portion of e-commerce begins.
 This is the most important part of eCommerce because it is where payments get verified and reach your bank account.
 Without a payment processing service, payments cannot be authorized.
 Want to reduce your payment processing costs?
-Pairing an Authorize.net shopping cart with Fattmerchant processing and you could help you save on payment processing.Learn More
+Pairing an Authorize.net shopping cart with Stax processing can increase savings on payment processing.Learn More